TengMCing/PhD/Thesis/04-chap4.html.md

 The package includes internal functions to check the current Python environment used by the `reticulate` package.
 If the necessary Python packages are not installed in the Python interpreter, an error will be raised.
 If you want to select a specific Python environment, you can do so by calling the `reticulate::use_python()` function before using the `autovi` package.

-### Usage {#sec-autovi-quick-start}
+### Usage {#sec-autovi-usage}

-To get started quickly, users need only three lines of code to obtain a summary of the automated residual assessment:
+To get started quickly, only calls two functions are necessary to obtain a summary of the automated residual assessment: